About Welsh & Jefferies

 In 1999, Welsh and Jefferies acquired Lesley and Roberts who had established an impressive

-client list of both diplomats and aristocrats.
+clientele list of both diplomats and aristocrats.

-In 1990, H.R.H. the Prince of Wales confirmed Welsh and Jefferies pedigree as a military tailor when he appointed the firm with his Royal Warrant as sole military tailor
+In 1990, H.R.H. the Prince of Wales confirmed Welsh and Jefferies pedigree as a military tailor when he appointed the firm with his Royal Warrant as a sole military tailor

 Creating suits based off tradition